Download this detailed guide to Luminate Online and access the valuable information on the go.

 We've already touched on this point a few times throughout this post, but it bears repeating: when it comes to data migration, a nonprofit consulting firm can be your nonprofit's new best friend.

-In addition to helping you prepare your data, a nonprofit web consultant can assist in the following areas:
+In addition to helping you prepare your data, a nonprofit web consultant (like TeamDNL!) can assist in the following areas:

 - Specific data migration needs.
-There's really no such thing as a "typical" data migration, which is why it's advantageous for nonprofits to sit down with a qualified team and discuss specific needs during the migration process, rather than attempting a one-size-fits-all approach.
+There's really no such thing as a "typical" data migration, which is why it's advantageous for nonprofits to sit down with a qualified team to discuss specific needs during the migration process.

 - Custom configurations and implementation.
 Once you've mapped out a data migration plan, you can also work with your consultant to customize your Luminate Online platform to best fit your nonprofit's fundraising and donor mangement goals.
 Add custom fields, workflows, and more within your database so your data set is always relevant and useful.